Prepare your emergency plan

 - Nominate two family members or friends who do not live with you (one local, one interstate) to be household emergency contacts in case you and your family become separated.
 Ensure everyone know how to contact these people.

 - Discuss medical conditions of household members.
 Include essential medications and dosages in your Emergency Kit.
+Consider any special needs, including access to constant power, safe water or oxygen, and whether these are best met at home or an external location.

 - Discuss what preparations are needed for your pets.